Stories of Sepsis - Shared by Survivors and Those Bereaved by Sepsis

 More stories are coming soon - we expect to publish a new one every 4 to 6 weeks.
 After all, there are plenty to choose from, with more being 'created' every day than we could ever share.
 If you want to share your personal sepsis story, please get in touch.

 The Global Sepsis Alliance, initiator of World Sepsis Day and World Sepsis Congress, continues to being commited to raise awareness of sepsis worldwide, as well as to work with international stakeholders to implement the demands of the WHO Resolution on Sepsis.
-For that, we depend on your support - you can help make the difference!
+For that, we depend on your support - you can help make a difference!

 What Is Sepsis?